Preparing Your Pool for Summer Fun

 Pool Questions?
 Ask Regina Pools and Spas

 Let us help you find the perfect pool supplies!
 Our sales and service teams are here to help!
 At Regina Pools & Spas, located in Timonium, MD, customers have designed the way our business is run and have shaped our unique service philosophy: “Do it when they want, the way they want, and with what they want.”
 We hope to care for each person throughout the many years that they enjoy our products.
 We have an outstanding record with the Maryland Home Improvement Commission and have won diverse awards and recognitions for our pools and spas, including being the first Maryland pool company in the Aqua 100 Hall of Fame.
-Stop by our showroom or contact us by calling 410-252-5116 or emailing firstname.lastname@example.org.
+Stop by our showroom or contact us by calling 410-252-5116, emailing firstname.lastname@example.org, or filling out our contact form.
 Don’t forget to follow us on Facebook, Twitter, Pinterest, Instagram, and Houzz!